2018

 Research

-To understand the problem deeply, we began with stakeholder interviews. exalt knew providers were calling because the site lacked key information, but it wasn’t clear what was missing.
+To understand the root of repeated provider inquiries, we began with stakeholder interviews. exalt knew providers were calling because the site lacked key information, but it wasn’t clear what was missing.
 We spoke with past and prospective internship providers and asked:

 • What they thought of exalt Youth and the organization's mission